lunchboxer/article-keeper/static/articles-md/1203B-yummy-history-how-your-favorite-foods-link-to-holidays.md

    a.
 Because they taste good
    b.
 To know history
    c.
 To show important symbols
    d.
 To celebrate with family

 6. Based on the passage, which statement is true?

    a.
 Candy canes were created to decorate trees.
    b.
 The first Thanksgiving was in Germany.
    c.
 Mooncakes have eggs and oil inside.
    d.
 Hot cross buns were eaten every Sunday in medieval England.

 ## Answer Key

-1. B
+1. b
-2. A
+2. a
-3. C
+3. c
-4. C
+4. c
-5. C
+5. c
-6. C
+6. c